unitopia-de/webmud3/README.md

 ### Preparing storage
 currently not used, implemented for future use.

-### Preparing frontend
+### Preparing backend
-1. change directory to frontend directory
+1. change directory to backend directory
 2. execute:> `npm install`
 3. open a shell and execute `nodemon server.js`
 The server is now running in the background and is listening on 5000.